Malaysia Photo

 On a regional background known for outsourcing destinations for international IT companies, Malaysian web and software agencies have a continuously improving position in terms of reliability.
 Both local demands for digital products and international opportunities gave Malaysian IT companies enough chances to reveal their potential and increase the trust level of clients.

-The tech evolution in the past 5 years managed to create a competitive environment in the region, where each step towards evolution is considered an advantage.
-Malaysian IT industry relies heavily on tech giants' investments that would manage to keep and educate young professionals.
-Nonetheless, the recent tax-friendly policies implemented by the Malaysian government managed to develop the IT industry and infrastructure, but which is still behind Indonesian and Indian ones.
+The tech evolution in the past 5 years has managed to create a competitive environment in the region, where each step towards evolution is considered an advantage.
+The Malaysian IT industry relies heavily on tech giants' investments that would to manage, keep, and educate young professionals.
+Nonetheless, the recent tax-friendly policies implemented by the Malaysian government managed to develop the IT industry and infrastructure, but it is still behind Indonesia and India.

-According to Ezra Tan from VeecoTech Web & Ecommerce Sdn Bhd, a local IT company from Malaysia, the demand is higher than the supply, however, IT talents are minimal and companies are competing aggressively to recruit talent which is one of the main struggles for new IT companies who have to compete with bigger market players.
-This means that when opening an IT company in Malaysia the entrepreneur should first look for skilled professionals due to high competitiveness and only later concern about incoming projects.
+According to Ezra Tan from VeecoTech Web & Ecommerce Sdn Bhd, a local IT company from Malaysia, the demand is higher than the supply.
+However, IT talent is minimal, and companies are competing aggressively to recruit talent, which is one of the main struggles for new IT companies that have to compete with bigger market players.
+This means that when opening an IT company in Malaysia, the entrepreneur should first look for skilled professionals due to high competitiveness, and only later be concerned about incoming projects.

 Moreover, Markus Monnikendam states that Malaysia, a developing nation, has been attempting to diversify its economy to reduce its reliance on natural resources and move towards a more knowledge-based economy.
 Kuala Lumpur (KL) is ranked as the third best startup ecosystem in Southeast Asia, behind Singapore and Jakarta, in Startup Genome's 2020 Global Startup Ecosystem Report.
 With startups in numerous industries, Malaysia has a broad startup environment.
 However, e-commerce, fintech, and healthcare are the most promising industries.

-But the lists goes on, as Markus Monnikendam from Lizard Global places in the lists two other location in the top of doing IT business in Malaysia: Cyberjaya and Iskandar Puteri
+But the list goes on, as Markus Monnikendam from Lizard Global places in the lists two other locations at the top of doing IT business in Malaysia: Cyberjaya and Iskandar Puteri.

 • Iskandar Puteri - It is now a center for cutting-edge digital innovations.
 Iskandar NEXT, one of its initiatives, aims to create and deploy Fourth Industrial Revolution (4IR) technological ecosystems.
 The Blockchain Village at Medini (BVAM) and the Drone and Robotics Zone (DRZ) Iskandar, Malaysia's first drone and robotics hub, were both made possible as a result.

 This article was created together with prominent figures and professionals coming from reputable Malaysian IT Companies.
-Special credits: Erza Tan, Markus Monnikendam
+Special credits: Erza Tan and Markus Monnikendam.

 What is Broadcast Video and what are its benefits for your projects?